jmsbutcher/healthbot/README.md

 # Healthbot

-### A text-based chatbot that helps you learn about healh topics
+### An interactive chatbot that helps you learn about healh topics

 Final project from Udacity course "AI Agents with LangChain and LangGraph" https://www.udacity.com/enrollment/cd13764.
 10/11/25